wintered/ET/README.md

 the small-scope hypothesis which states that *"most bugs in software trigger on small inputs"*.
 Testing in this way, has several unique
 benefits:

-ET is built on top of `testing-feat`, a Haskell testing library for enumeration of algebraic datatypes.
+ET is built on top of <a href="https://hackage.haskell.org/package/testing-feat">testing-feat</a>, a Haskell testing library for enumeration of algebraic datatypes.

 ## Installation